 The Washington State Joint Legislative Audit and Review Committee (JLARC) works to make state government operations more effective, efficient, and accountable.
 The Committee is comprised of an equal number of House and Senate members, Democrats and Republicans.
 JLARC pursues its mission by conducting performance audits, program evaluations, sunset reviews, and other analyses.
 Assignments to conduct studies are made by the Legislature and the Committee itself.
-Based on these assignments, JLARC’s non-partisan staff auditors, under the direction of the Legislative Auditor, independently seek answers to audit questions and issue recommendations to improve performance.
+Based on these assignments, JLARC’s non-partisan research analysts, under the direction of the Legislative Auditor, independently seek answers to audit questions and issue recommendations to improve performance.

 Washington State Joint Legislative Audit and Review Committee